onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - This message will hold the state and healthStatus of all the participants running actively
 - PARTICIPANT_STATUS message holds a special attribute to return Tosca definitions, this attribute is populated only in response to PARTICIPANT_STATUS_REQ

-Design of a CONTROLLOOP_UPDATE_ACK message
+Design of a AUTOMATIONCOMPOSITION_UPDATE_ACK message
 ------------------------------------------
-- A participant sends CONTROLLOOP_UPDATE_ACK message in response to a CONTROLLOOP_UPDATE message.
+- A participant sends AUTOMATIONCOMPOSITION_UPDATE_ACK message in response to a AUTOMATIONCOMPOSITION_UPDATE message.
-- For each CL-elements moved to the ordered state as indicated by the CONTROLLOOP_UPDATE
+- For each CL-elements moved to the ordered state as indicated by the AUTOMATIONCOMPOSITION_UPDATE
-- ControlLoopUpdateAckListener in CL-runtime collects the messages from DMaap
+- AutomationCompositionUpdateAckListener in CL-runtime collects the messages from DMaap
-- It checks the status of all control loop elements and checks if the control loop is primed
+- It checks the status of all automation composition elements and checks if the automation composition is primed
-- It updates the controlloop in DB accordingly
+- It updates the clamp-acm in DB accordingly

-Design of a CONTROLLOOP_STATECHANGE_ACK is similar to the design for CONTROLLOOP_UPDATE_ACK
+Design of a AUTOMATIONCOMPOSITION_STATECHANGE_ACK is similar to the design for AUTOMATIONCOMPOSITION_UPDATE_ACK